alexanderdean/arduino-temp-tracker/README.md

 * We are using 3.3V (and connecting ARef to the same) to get a more precise temperature reading than the standard 5V will
 * It's very important that you wire the TMP36 in the right way around, or else the TMP36 will malfunction and get very hot
-* This schematic was produced using the excellent [Fritzing desktop app] [fritzing] - for the source file see `/docs/arduino-temp-tracker.fzz`
+* This schematic was produced using the excellent [Fritzing desktop app] [fritzing] - the source file is `docs/arduino-temp-tracker.fzz`

 Once you have done this, your configuration should look something like this: